-As prescribed in 536.270-5(d), insert the following clause:
+As prescribed in 536.270-5 Solicitation provisions and contract clauses.(d), insert the following clause:

 GOVERNMENT'S RIGHT TO EXERCISE OPTIONS.
 (MAR 2019)

 - (a) The Government may exercise any option in writing in accordance with the terms and conditions of the contract within [insert the period of time within which the Contracting Officer may exercise the option].
 Unless otherwise specified, options may be exercised within 90 calendar days of contract award. - (b) If the Government exercises the option, the contract shall be considered to include this option clause.